 Issuing Office: Environment, Health & Safety

-1. California Code of Regulations, Title 8, General Industry Safety Orders
+A. California Code of Regulations, Title 8, Section 5110, General Industry Safety Orders

 Ergonomics is defined as fitting the workplace to the worker and examining the interaction between the worker and his or her environment.
 Applying ergonomic principles can help reduce the risk of injuries or illnesses for those who work with computers, in laboratories, in jobs that require repetitive activities, and heavy materials handling.

-It is the University's policy to reduce or eliminate hazards that contribute to the development of cumulative trauma disorders (CTD)--a class of disorders that are caused, precipitated, or aggravated by repetitive motions.
-The primary tools of UCSD's program are worksite evaluations, employee and supervisor training, and implementation of ergonomic control strategies.
-Ergonomics should not be seen as a one-time effort; it is a continuous, on-going approach used in optimizing the work environment.
+It is the University’s policy to reduce or eliminate hazards that contribute to the development of cumulative trauma disorders (CTD)--a class of disorders that are caused, precipitated, or aggravated by repetitive motions.
+The primary components of UCSD’s program are worksite evaluations, employee and supervisor training, and implementation of ergonomic control strategies.
+Ergonomics should not be seen as a one-time effort; it is a continuous, on-going approach and should be incorporated into daily activities to prevent or reduce CTD injuries.

 Employees experiencing any CTD symptoms and/or back pain resulting from work tasks should report the problem to their supervisor as soon as possible.
-Early intervention is essential to the quick recovery and long-term prevention of CTD's.
-CTD's usually develop gradually.
+Early intervention is essential to the quick recovery and long-term prevention of CTD’s.
+CTD’s usually develop gradually.
 Symptoms such as pain, numbness, and tingling in the upper extremities are often ignored until the condition becomes chronic or permanent injury occurs.
-Supervisors and/or employees experiencing CTD symptoms are advised to contact Environment, Health and Safety (EH&S) or Employee Rehabilitation to schedule an ergonomic evaluation.
+Supervisors and/or employees experiencing CTD symptoms are advised review the resources on the ergonomics Blink site: Blink.ucsd.edu/go/ergo and contact Environment, Health and Safety (EH&S).

 The evaluation consists of the employee workstation, tasks, and work practices.
-Workstation assessments include work tools (chair, keyboard, mouse, telephone); work postures of particularly the arms, hands, and spine; and identification of ergonomic risk factors: repetition rates, forceful exertions, awkward postures, localized mechanical stresses, lighting, vibration and temperature extremes.
-Evaluations may be scheduled through EH&S and Employee Rehabilitation.
+Workstation assessments include work tools (chair, keyboard, mouse, telephone, vibrational hand tool, ratchet); work postures particularly the arms, hands, and spine; and identification of ergonomic risk factors: repetition rates, forceful exertions, awkward postures, localized mechanical stresses, lighting, vibration and temperature extremes.
+Tier 2 On-Site Evaluation may be scheduled through EH&S.

 Managers and supervisors play a leading role in the implementation of strategies to control cumulative trauma disorders in the workplace.
-Managers at all organizational levels are encouraged to implement strategies to control cumulative trauma disorders.
+Managers are encouraged to implement strategies to control cumulative trauma disorders.
 Measures to take include:

 1. Learning about CTD causes and control options.